This easy Italian Wedding Soup recipe is a popular Italian American soup made with acini de pepe pasta, spinach, carrots, and meatballs.

 - 6-8 cups chicken broth

-- Make the meatballs: In a large bowl, mix together the beef, onion, garlic, cheese, salt, bread crumbs, basil, parsley, and egg until combined.
+- In a large bowl, mix together the beef, onion, garlic, cheese, bread crumbs, basil, parsley, salt, and egg until combined.
 Shape into tiny bite-sized meatballs, roughly 1/2 inch in diameter.
-Place onto cookie sheets (or plates) and refrigerate until ready to use*.
-Refrigerating will keep them from falling apart in the soup.
+Place onto cookie sheets (or plates) and refrigerate until ready to cook*.

 - Add 6 cups of chicken broth and bring to a boil.
 Turn down the heat to simmer, cover, and cook for 30 minutes.
-Taste and add salt and pepper as needed.
+Taste and add salt if needed.

 - Drop in the meatballs and cook 7 minutes (longer if frozen*).
 Add acini di pepi and cook 5 minutes then add spinach.
 Cover and simmer for 30 minutes.
 If you need more broth, add the remaining 1-2 cups.